-Some OFWs have a luxurious lifestyle and even borrow money to buy for expensive items.
+Some OFWs have a luxurious lifestyle and even borrow money to buy expensive items.
 Most OFWs just can’t say “no” to their relatives when asked to pay for birthdays, “binyag,” fiesta, and extravagant “pasalubongs.”

 OFWs are even willing to live like beggars just to send as much money as they can.
 Of course, they will never admit this as they do not want their families to get worried.

-This article will guide you how to free yourself from debts and successfully save up for your future.
+This article will guide you on how to free yourself from debts and successfully save up for your future.

 Here are 10 money management tips to help you get out of debt and save for the future.